 A: This will vary from case to case but it can begin with questioning you about the information you provided when you applied for insurance.
-There have been cases where the insurance company may find incorrect data or information on an insurance application which can result in the insurance company cancelling your policy.
+There have been cases where the insurance company may find incorrect data or information on an insurance application which can result in the insurance company canceling your policy.
 If they are successful in doing so, you’ll likely be provided with a refund of your premiums but you will have no claim against them for your injury or loss.
-Other questions may be asked about your current and past residences, employment past and present, gaps in employment, driving record, prior accidents or injuries, arrest records, drug or alcohol use, use of social media, medical history past and present.
+Other questions may be asked about your current and past residences, employment past and present, gaps in employment, driving record, prior accidents or injuries, arrest records, drug or alcohol use, use of social media, medical history, past and present.
 Questions about your medical history may be asked in a way to trick the policyholder.

-For example: You are asked if you have ever had an injury to your limbs prior to your accident.
+For example, You are asked if you have ever had an injury to your limbs prior to your accident.
 You answer no. But, the insurance company found a social media post from a few years back where you had stated that you had “twisted” your knee while jogging.
 Most people forget about these things, especially if they were not particularly troublesome and the injury didn’t require treatment.
 An EUO attorney will help you to prepare for questions like these.

 Q: How Long Does an EUO Last?